My partner sent me this quote this morning, and inspired this week’s post.

 I wish Democracy felt safe to me.

-As I sit down to finish this blog, American voters have chosen a new president, and I wept as I ate breakfast with my partner.
+As I sit down to finish this post, American voters have chosen a new president, and I wept as I ate breakfast with my partner.

 As the day has passed and I’ve gone for a swim, taken myself to lunch and gotten a haircut, I realize what lies beneath my anger, despair and incredulous disbelief.